Written by Dr Gowreeson Thevendran, MBChB (Bristol), MRCS.Ed, Dip. Sports Med.Ed, FRCS.Ed (Trauma & Ortho.), FAMS (Singapore)

 Procedure: In an autograft procedure, the surgeon harvests tissue from the patient's own body, such as a tendon from the hamstring or patellar tendon, to replace the damaged ACL.

-When Used: Autografts are often recommended for young, active individuals or athletes due to their lower risk of rejection and faster integration into the minimising, which are preferred for patients who may place high demands on the knee post-recovery.
+When Used: Autografts are often recommended for young, active individuals or athletes due to their lower risk of rejection and strong fixation, which are preferred for patients who may place high demands on the knee post-recovery.

 Allograft